Dependable Intelligent Systems (DEIS) Research Group

 System dependability is becoming crucially important for a new generation of open, cooperative, often autonomous, cyberphysical systems already emerging at the early stages of the 4th industrial revolution where the digital and the physical are merging into a new connected cyberphysical world.
 Such systems include autonomous cooperating vehicles, distributed robotics, telehealth, smart energy grids, the internet of things and a whole range of new technologies that will define the smart cities and smart agriculture of this century.
 If such systems fail they may harm people and lead to temporary collapse of important infrastructures with catastrophic results for industry and society.
 Thus, ensuring the dependability of such systems is the key to unlocking their full potential and enabling industries to develop confidently business models that will nurture their societal uptake.

 The Dependable Intelligent Systems (DEIS) group conducts research and tool development to assist with the design and production of dependable systems by combining software and systems engineering with advanced artificial intelligence techniques.
-The group consists of Yiannis Papadopoulos (group leader), David Parker, Martin Walker, Len Bottaci, Neil Gordon, Bing Wang, Nikos Matragkas and Septavera Sharvia , together with a number of research associates and PhD students, but we also work with members of other research groups to improve software and system reliability in a variety of application domains.
+The group consists of Yiannis Papadopoulos (group leader), David Parker, Koorosh Aslansefat , Zhibao Mian, Bing Wang, and Septavera Sharvia, together with a number of research associates and PhD students, but we also work with members of other research groups to improve software and system reliability in a variety of application domains.

 The DEIS RG operates as an Academic Garden

-In the latest Research Excellence Framework (REF) that took place in 2014, the DS group submitted one of the two 4* (world leading) impact cases which gave the school of Computer Science the joint fifth highest position in the U.K. regarding the impact of its research.
+In the Research Excellence Framework (REF) that took place in 2014, the DS group submitted one of the two 4* (world leading) impact cases which gave the school of Computer Science the joint fifth highest position in the U.K. regarding the impact of its research.
 REF is the national system for assessing the quality of research in UK higher education institutions.
+In the latest REF2021 the group submitted impact case study BIOLOGIC and had key contribution to impact case VETA.
+BIOLOGIC and VETA averaged 3.5*/4* which contributed to the department achieving 26th position nationally for the impact of its research.

 We are internationally renowned in academia and industry for our innovative work on improvement of dependability of systems.
 Dependability - which encompasses a number of qualities, such as safety, security, reliability, availability, and maintainability - is an important consideration in any safety and mission critical system, examples of which can be found in a wide variety of industries: transport, energy, space, process, medical and financial systems to name but a few.
 It is important that the likelihood and severity of failures in such critical systems are reduced as far as possible, especially as dependable systems are now widely used in everyday consumer products, such as cars and medical equipment.